The Great State of Colorado

 There is no doubt that a good woman would want her man around as a role model or at least a father figure to her children.
 Again, we can argue that a man thrown in jail for possession is not a good role model, but is an alcoholic or a smoker really much better?
 The woman must now take on the additional work of doing quadruple the work; working two jobs, doing chores, and trying to spend time with the children that are growing up so fast.
 Before she knows it, how much did she really get to enjoy being a mother before she realizes that all of her time was spent trying to give her children a better life than she had, though they probably will fall into the same exact trap as she did.
 I am pretty sure this is not what feminism itself desires.

-Whether it is a mark on their record, or getting thrown in jail with rapists and murders, and losing their jobs, thus becoming a less productive member of society who can no longer pay their taxes because they can't even get a job, it is very easy to see that our society enforces inequality and prefers to throw otherwise functioning members of society in prison and destroying their lives.
+Whether it is a mark on their record, or getting thrown in jail with rapists and murderers, and losing their jobs, thus becoming a less productive member of society who can no longer pay their taxes because they can't even get a job, it is very easy to see that our society enforces inequality and prefers to throw otherwise functioning members of society in prison and destroying their lives.
 The entire system ultimately will come crashing down because it takes people cooperating together to make the system of "law abiding citizens" to actually work.

 Colorado has not seen a huge rise in crime since cannabis legalization.
 In fact, it would make more sense that it deters crime.
 Instead of having to turn to the black market or drug dealers, those who obtain cannabis go to a store, just as they would a liquor store or a food market, which more often than not, is equipped with cameras, and actually helps citizens and society to be safer.
 Those stores usually require a license upfront and may make a copy of it to ensure not just their safety, but the buyers as well.
 Colorado is still a functioning society, with beautiful hiking spots, scenery, and many things to do.
 While there are plenty of people who use cannabis for recreation, spiritual, and medicinal purposes, not everyone chooses to partake, just as not everyone chooses to smoke cigarettes or drink alcohol.